highlights -

 symmetrical, so they put Judas in.
 Can you guess which one he is?

 When it was over, the two women that I met initially and I decided to spend the rest of the day touring the town!
 "Florida" (I'm so bad with names) and "Illinois."
 All of us traveling on our own through Italy.
 We went to the church Santa Croce, where Galileo and Michaelangelo are buried.
 Amazing.
 We also got caught in a random HAIL STORM.
-Sunny one minute then hail the next.
+Sunny one minute then hail the next.there are statues of all twelve disciples, which is abnormal because

 The tomb of Michelangelo